peter-vasut/Lenovo-Yoga-Pro-9-16IAH10-83L0002YCK-Linux/README.md

 ### Sound

 Out of the box there are only tweeters and the sound is terrible.
 To fix this use script from [here](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux?tab=readme-ov-file#speakers).
-Note that the script for the older version of the laptop expected 3 i2c busses, this notebook shows 2.
+Note that the script for the older version of the laptop expected 3 i2c busses, this laptop shows 2.
 So you just need modify the script a bit and replace `3` with `2` at correct places.

 <details>